ericleib/ngx-remark/README.md

 # ngx-remark

-This library allows to render Markdown with custom Angular components and templates.
+**ngx-remark** is a library that allows to render Markdown with custom Angular components and templates.

 Most libraries for rendering Markdown in Angular first transform the Markdown to HTML and then use the `innerHTML` attribute to render the HTML.
 The problem of this approach is that there is no way to use Angular components or directives in any part of the generated HTML.